 The U.S. government has launched a stress test program that will assess banks' ability to cope with worse-than-expected financial conditions to determine how much additional capital banks may need.

-Economists at the U.S. central bank have established a 'baseline' scenario that calls for the U.S. economy to contract by 2 percent this year, with a rebound in 2010, and assumes 8.4 percent unemployment.
-The Fed's 'adverse' scenario calls for a 3.3 percent economic contraction and 8.9 percent unemployment.
+Economists at the U.S. central bank have established a baseline scenario that calls for the U.S. economy to contract 2 percent this year, with a rebound in 2010, and assumes 8.4 percent unemployment.
+The Fed's adverse scenario is for 3.3 percent economic contraction and 8.9 percent unemployment.

-GE said that based on stress-testing using the Federal Reserve's baseline scenario for the U.S. economy, it would expect $900 million in losses against loans at its GE Real Estate portfolio, representing an implied default rate of 8 percent.
+Based on stress-testing using the baseline scenario, GE estimated $900 million in losses at its GE Real Estate portfolio, or an implied default rate of 8 percent.
 Under the adverse case, losses would rise to $1 billion.

-(Reporting by Scott Malone and Nick Zieminski, editing by Gerald E. McCormick, Dave Zimmerman, Toni Reinhold)
+(Reporting by Scott Malone and Nick Zieminski; Editing by Gerald E. McCormick, Dave Zimmerman, Toni Reinhold, Gary Hill)